raku-community-modules/File-Find/README.md

 Given a type, `find()` will only return files being the given type.
 The available types are `file` , `dir` or `symlink` .

+**recursive**

+If True, subdirectories are searched.
+Default: `True`.

 **keep-going**

 Parameter `keep-going` tells `find()` to not stop finding files on errors such as 'Access is denied', but rather ignore the errors and keep going.

+**Note: This parameter is currently broken and does not affect the search in any way.**

 **Perl's File::Find**

-Please note, that this module is not trying to be the verbatim port of Perl's File::Find module.
+Please note that this module is not trying to be the verbatim port of Perl's File::Find module.
 Its interface is closer to Perl's File::Find::Rule, and its features are planned to be similar one day.

 CAVEATS
 -------